Most commonly found in Romantic Comedies, Race For Your Love usually occurs five minutes or so before the credits roll.

 - "Crocodile" Dundee: Sue is about to marry the guy her dad approves of, who will make her wealthier than she is already.
 But she has realized she loves Mick.
 She is too late to catch him at the hotel; the doorman has told her Mick's going Walkabout, which means if she doesn't catch him, she'll never see him again.
 She hails a cab.
 But New York City traffic is beastly.
 So she gets out of the cab and runs.
 And she sheds her high heels and bits of her clothing that are impeding her from making truly impressive speed.

-- The German film Im Juli is basically one big Race for Your Love across Europe.
+- The German film Im Juli is basically one big example across Europe.

 - The Holiday: Amanda Woods, realizing she loves Graham on the way to the airport, tells the driver to turn around and go back whence they came.
 When he gets to a part that's a little tricky [potentially dangerous, even] to navigate the car out of, she gets out and runs — on snow, in high heels — to Graham's.
 After a while she has to pause and catch her breath, the music even slows down to let her recover.

 - Hitch has the title character throwing himself onto the car she's trying to leave in.